 Cow's milk – although heavily marketed as healthy – isn’t as desirable as the industry would like people to believe.

-The types of food that we eat are strongly linked to our culture and food issues can cause emotional responses.
+The types of food that we eat are strongly linked to our culture and foods can cause emotional responses.
 In the UK and other northern European countries as well as North America, we have developed a strong emotional attachment to the idea that milk is a natural and healthy drink for us, even as adults.

 Milk is the first food that we consume, our mother’s breast milk if we are fortunate, if not then specially formulated substitutes based on cow’s or soya milk are generally used in the UK.
 We associate milk with comfort and nurturing and consider milk to be a wholesome nutrient-rich component of the diet that is essential for normal growth and development, which for a baby it is.
 However, all other mammals on the planet are weaned off milk at an early age, whereas some humans continue drinking milk into adulthood.
 Not only that, we drink the milk of another species, something no other mammal does.
 To be fair, contrary to popular belief, most people in the world do not drink milk; it would make many of us ill.
 But in the UK, we are a nation of milk drinkers, along with most other northern European countries and North America.
-Infants, the young, adolescents, adults and the aged all consume large quantities of milk, cheese, butter and yogurt every year.
+Infants, the young, adolescents, adults and the elderly all consume large quantities of milk, cheese, butter and yogurt every year.
 But why are we so convinced that milk is some kind of wonder food?